Shopkeepers of the World

 Saturday 23 June, De La Warr Pavilion Bexhill, drop-in anytime between 11am-3pm

-Bring along a pre-loved item you’d like to donate to a local charity or your own charity shop find and share the story behind it.
+Bring along a pre-loved item you’d like to donate to a local charity or your own charity shop find and share the story behind it over a cup of tea.
 Open to all, drop in anytime.

 Find out what happened at our first 'free lunch' event held for charity shop staff and volunteers on Kings Road, St Leonards and read arts collective Bargain's guest blog for QDT.
 The event was a fun, unique day for all and marked the start of new relationships, conversations and research around the social history and significance of charity shops in our community.